7-300 Specific Call Procedures

 F. Considerations for evidence collection

-1. If the victim chooses to participate in a medical forensic examination, the collection of evidence on or from the victim would occur during this examination.
+1. If the victim chooses to participate in a sexual assault exam, the collection of evidence on or from the victim would occur during this examination.

-2. Officers may attempt to collect evidence in addition to what might be collected through a forensic exam by doing the following:
+2. Officers may attempt to collect evidence in addition to what might be collected through a sexual assault exam by doing the following:

 a.
 Collect evidence regarding the environment in which the assault took place, including indications of isolation and soundproofing.